SnackKing/SnackKing.github.io/osu.md

 <dl>
 	<dt>Deans List x8</dt>
 	<dd>
-		<p>I have been extremely successful throughout my time at Ohio State.
+		<p>I have been extremely successful in my academics throughout my time at Ohio State.
 I made the Dean's List every semester, which requires a GPA of 3.5 or higher. </p>
 	</dd>
 	<dt>Magna Cum Laude</dt>
 	<dd>
 		<p>Students at OSU can graduate with Latin honors depending on GPA.
-I finished with a 3.86, which earned me the Magna Cum Laude recognition.
+I finished with a 3.87, which earned me the Magna Cum Laude recognition.
 Sadly
 		I was just under the requirement for Summa Cum Laude.
 Even though I didn't quite reach my goal, I'm still proud of my performance.</p>
 	</dd>
 	<dt>O'Connell Family Award</dt>